tardate/LittleArduinoProjects/README.md

-# 257 Little Electronics and Arduino Projects
+# 258 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [BoldportClub/Emergency](./BoldportClub/Emergency) - pimp the Boldport Clup Emergency kit (Project #2) .. now a LED blinky with 3 passives and a transistor (Esaki Effect).
+> Latest addition:sparkles: [ClapSwitchKit2](./Electronics101/ClapSwitchKit2) - practice some Boldport-style soldering on yet-another clap switch kit.

 Just my collection of electronics projects, many involving an Arduino in one way or another.